mazzi/mazzi.github.com/_posts/2013-04-27-Playing-around-with-Haproxy.md

         option          http-server-close
         option          originalto

 In the folder `/etc/haproxy/ssl` we need to copy all of our certificates.
-Also can be specified only one.
+Alternatively you can use a specific certificate.
 To be able to analyze HTTP headers the key here is to specify `mode http`.
-If we use `mode tcp` (like in a standard https configuration for Haproxy) we are not being able to analyze the headers.
-You must take a peek to the OSI layer model to understand why.
+If we use `mode tcp` (like in a standard https configuration for Haproxy) we are not able to analyze the headers.
+You must take a peek at the OSI layer model to understand why.

 Regarding the balancing, it's quick and easy to configure Haproxy using the `listen` directive instead of `backend` and `fronted` ones.
 Here's the rest of the configuration in the `listen https_server`.